NOTE: We are open & operating in RED. COVID-19 Vaccine Passports required. Find out more here.

 Appellation Wine Tours Office Team

-Supporting Queenstown Lakes' goal of achieving a carbon zero visitor economy by 2030, environmental sustainability was an important factor when Appellation considered electric vehicles.
-However, this was not the only factor they considered.
+Supporting Queenstown Lakes' goal of achieving a carbon zero visitor economy by 2030, environmental sustainability was an important factor.
+This was strongly considered when Appellation looked into electric vehicles.

-Electric vehicles are typically known to require fewer parts with less need for replacement.
+Electric vehicles typically use fewer parts and need fewer replacements.
 They require servicing less frequently.
 Additionally, large electric vehicles in New Zealand benefit from a government incentive.
 They are exempt from road user charges until December 2025, creating further savings for the business.
 “Vehicle driving range was another important consideration.
-In a typical day including pick-ups and drop offs around Queenstown, a tour can cover anywhere between 150 – 200 kilometres,” Sarah adds.
+In a typical day including pick-ups and drop offs around Queenstown, a tour can cover anywhere between 150 – 200 kilometres” Sarah adds.

-Many wineries and cellar doors have installed their own electric charging station too.
+Many wineries and cellar doors have also installed their own electric charging stations.

 Ford E-Transit Vans